RobiNN1/PF/README.md

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=PF-Projects.PF-Themes)

 > Compatibility with older versions is not guaranteed.
-If something doesn't work, make sure you're using the latest version.
-Also some addons may require newer PHP.
+If something doesn't work, make sure you're using the latest version of theme and cms.
+> Also some themes may require newer PHP.

 ## Don't edit Copyright!
 This text must be in a visible place: `© YEAR Theme created by RobiNN` - with "RobiNN" linking to my GitHub (https://github.com/RobiNN1), YEAR is optional.